Have you ever read a blog post or an article about your chosen destination and thought it would be brilliant to have it handy on your trip?

 Once upgraded, you will have access to an offline map helping you with the planning, finding and visiting your places of interest as it links to the offline GPS navigator.

 Download a free GPSMyCity app on your Android or iOS device and browse by city, you’ll see the articles that are available.

 Once you like an article, you can download it for FREE and read it offline wherever you are – on the beach, on the plane… anywhere!

-For a week, I am offering a FREE upgrade to the following article apps – go ahead and try out the app for free!
+For a week, I am offering a FREE upgrade to the following article app – go ahead and try out the app for free!

-To get your free upgrade, click the link for the article you are interested in and follow the instructions to download the GPSMyCity app.
+To get your free upgrade, click the link for the article above and follow the instructions to download the GPSMyCity app.

 Then you’ll be taken to the page for the article app – click on Upgrade and the app will be automatically linked to an offline map and the GPS navigator.

 Here are my other article apps that might interest you:

 Note: If you upgrade one of my downloaded travel articles, I will receive a very small amount (a few cents, actually), which will help me cover some costs associated with the running of this travel blog.